nmughal/shopular/README.md

 # Shopular

 This is a web application for a shop's inventory.
-Given the data, the application includes HTML, Sass, and JS.
+The data is given in an array of objects and displayed as a table.
+Business logic is used inside of the inventory's controller to determine the method of applying tax and discounts to the item's price.

 ## Getting Started